ykyinone/Person-Search2.0/README.md

-# Person-Search2.0
+# Person-Search2.0 #
-Person-Search with nlp
+Attempting to model personality。